kubeflow/pipelines/backend/src/crd/README.md

 ## Scheduled Workflow CRD/controller

 ### How to generate the API client code from the API specification?

 Get the dependencies:

 ```
+dep ensure
 go get -u ./...
-go get -u k8s.io/client-go/...
-go get -u k8s.io/code-generator/...
 ```

 Generate the API client code from the API specification: